 explore the market.

-We will then take our shuttle to Bridge Pa.
-We start our cycle on the banks of the
+We will then cycle to Bridge Pa.
+We will cycle the banks of the

 Ngaruroro River where we will explore the river trail before reaching the Bridge Pa

 Triangle.
 Enjoy the ambience of the many cellar doors offering tastings and winery